Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: IAMCV Dataset

-\begin{itemize} \item x,y,z: coordinates of the target in the reference sensor frame. \item range: distance from the sensor to the target in millimeters. \item ambient level: or near infrared, is the ambient level of infrared sensed by the receiver when the transmitter does not point to that area. \item intensity: signal level in the receiver. \item reflectivity: reflectivity level of the target. \item ring: \gls{LIDAR}'s layer. \end{itemize} \item \textbf{Images:} Likewise, the images from the three cameras were saved in the \gls{PNG} file format without rectification (intrinsic parameters are included in the dataset).
-Before publication, the images in the dataset underwent anonymization, achieved by automatically blurring faces and license plates using scripts based on the methods detailed in \cite{CenterFace} and \cite{silva2018a}. \end{itemize}
+The dataset comprises different types of data: \begin{itemize} \item \textbf{Point clouds:} The point clouds from the three \gls{LIDAR}s were stored using \gls{PCD} file format.
+All original fields that came from the \gls{LIDAR} sensors were also stored in the file: \begin{itemize} \item x,y,z: coordinates of the target in the reference sensor frame. \item Range: distance from the sensor to the target in mm. \item Near-infrared: is the ambient level of infrared sensed by the receiver when the transmitter does not point to that area. \item Intensity: signal level in the receiver. \item Reflectivity: reflectivity level of the target. \item Ring: \gls{LIDAR}'s layer. \end{itemize} \item \textbf{Images:} Similarly, the images from the three cameras were stored using \gls{PNG} file format.
+The images were stored without rectification and intrinsic parameters are provided.
+The images in the dataset were anonymized before publishing by blurring faces and license plates.
+This was done automatically using scripts based on \cite{CenterFace} and \cite{silva2018a}. \end{itemize}